Robin's Nest |

 The large, L-shaped, two-story main house was built in 1933 and is a beautiful example of

-Spanish Colonial Revival style architecture.
+Spanish Colonial Revival style architecture (which is quite uncommon in the islands).
 The main house features a long, gorgeous second-floor balcony (with wrought iron railings), an architectural

-arcade (with a succession of arches on one side), lava rock walls, a low-pitched, clay tile roof, a lawn courtyard (or patio), and numerous, wide projecting eaves.
-On the west side of the house, behind the driveway, there is a large, open-aired garage (or "maintenance wing").
+arcade (with a succession of arches on one side), lava rock walls, a low-pitched clay tile roof (black), a lawn courtyard (or patio), and numerous wide projecting eaves.
+On the west side of the house, behind the driveway, there is a large open-aired garage (or "maintenance wing").

 |